Exxon profits at record high in 2022 as energy prices soared

 The Irving, Texas, company brought in $95.43 billion in revenue during the fourth quarter.

+Recovering demand and tight energy supplies helped boost profit, the company said.

+“While our results clearly benefited from a favorable market, the counter-cyclical investments we made before and during the pandemic provided the energy and products people needed as economies began recovering and supplies became tight,” said CEO Darren Woods.
+“We leaned in when others leaned out.”

-Exxon said it achieved its best-ever annual refining throughput in North America and the highest globally since 2012.
+Exxon achieved its best-ever annual refining throughput in North America and the highest globally since 2012, the company said.
+It mechanically completed the expansion of its Beaumont Refinery in Texas and expects to bring 250,000 barrels per day of crude oil distillation capacity to the market in first quarter of this year.

 The price of oil ranged between $70 to $90 for a barrel of U.S. benchmark crude during the quarter.
-Domestic natural gas prices, which affect the cost of home energy and electricity , ranged from $6 to $7 per million British thermal units during the quarter, according to FactSet, which was higher than in recent years.
+Domestic natural gas prices, which affect the cost of home energy and electricity, ranged from $6 to $7 per million British thermal units during the quarter, according to FactSet, which was a higher price than most Americans have paid in recent years.

 Since Russia invaded Ukraine, Russia’s decreased its supply of natural gas to Europe, which resulted in higher prices of natural gas and its liquid counterpart, LNG, on the global market.